 Employment taxes.
 You can include social security tax, FUTA, Medicare tax, and state employment taxes you pay for a nurse, attendant, or other person who provides medical care as a medical expense.
-For information on employment tax responsibilities of household employers, see Publication 926.
+For information on employment tax responsibilities of household employers, see Publication 926, Household Employer's Tax Guide.

 Healthy baby.
 You cannot include the cost of nursing services for a normal, healthy baby.
 But you may be able to take a credit for child care expenses.
 See Publication 503 for more information.
+You also may be able to take the child tax credit.
+See the instructions in your tax package.